-- 1) The student will have one day for each day absent up to five (5) days. - 2) For longer periods of absenteeism, the teacher will determine the amount of time acceptable.
+- 1) The student will have one day for each day absent up to five (5) days. - 2) For longer periods of absenteeism, the administration along with the teacher can allow for more time.
+This does not include any days used for vacation during the school year.